SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars"
 - If you dont give the -var-file, then terraform will take default value of variables.tf file
 - Write a terraform code using terraform.tfvars example ?
-- What are the variable preferences in terraform ? are below
+- What are the variable preferences in terraform ?
 - Command line ---> terraform plan -var="instance_type=t3.small"
 - Var_file ---> terraform plan -var-file="saikiran.tfvars"
 - terraform.tfvars